 "Fiddlers" flew in a rather dull scheme

 with an overall aluminium finish, a number code and red stars.

 The model was finished using Alcad

-II Aluminum and in some areas the Dark Aluminum.
+II Aluminium and in some areas the Dark Aluminium.
 It is essential to have

 a very smooth gloss black surface.